aws/aws-fpga/hdk/docs/clspec_013.md

 A single 250MHz clock, and associated asynchronous reset is provided to the CL.
 All Shell interfaces are synchronous to the 250MHz clock.
-The CL can derive clocks off of the 250MHz clock (i.e. use an MMCM to create clocks of other frequencies/phases).
+The CL can derive clocks off of the 250MHz clock.
 The reset signal combines the board reset and PCIe reset conditions.

-A Developer can generate slower clocks using the Xilinx Mixed Mode Clock Manager (MMCM) IP.
+The Xilinx Mixed Mode Clock Manager (MMCM) IP can be used to generate slower clocks off of the 250MHz clock.
 For example, MMCM can divide the supplied 250MHz clock down into a 125MHz clock and a 62.5MHz clock.
 Please refer to the Xilinx documentation (ug974) for more information.